Lebanese buyer rejects first batch of Ukrainian grain

 As part of the agreement signed last month, a joint command centre (JCC) was set up in Istanbul with personnel from the United Nations, Russia, Ukraine, and Turkey to monitor the shipments of foodstuffs.

 Russia and Ukraine account for nearly a third of global wheat exports and the war in Ukraine has led to a worldwide food and energy crisis.

 The effects of the shortages have been particularly devastating in the Middle East.
-In Lebanon alone, Russia and Ukraine accounted for more than 70 percent of wheat imports before the war.
-Food inflation in the tiny Mediterranean country hit 122 percent this year.
+In Lebanon alone, Russia and Ukraine accounted for more than 70 percent of wheat imports before the war, helping drive food inflation to at least 122 percent so far this year.